-Sunak agrees deal for UK to rejoin EU’s Horizon after Brexit row
+Sunak clears up another Boris Brexit mess as UK rejoins EU’s Horizon scheme

 The move comes as a huge relief to scientists, amid warnings that UK researchers have been missing out on collaboration with colleagues in Europe in much of the two years since Brexit.

+It comes six months after Mr Sunak hammered out a deal on the Northern Ireland protocol and trade.

-Britain initially wanted associate membership under the post-Brexit trade deal brokered with Brussels – but was frozen out in a tit-for-tat retaliation in a dispute over Northern Ireland arrangements.
+On Horizon, Britain initially wanted associate membership under the post-Brexit trade deal brokered with Brussels – but was frozen out in a tit-for-tat retaliation in Mr Johnson’s dispute over Northern Ireland arrangements.

 Announcing the deal on Thursday, Mr Sunak said he wanted to get the “right deal for the UK, unlocking unparalleled research opportunities” while making sure it was “the right deal for British taxpayers”.